Republicans pressure Gov. Northam to make bill requiring in-person learning effective immediately

 After some discussion early on, lawmakers decided not to withhold education funding from school districts who refuse to comply with the requirement.

-Dunnavant said, when the bill takes effect, parents will have grounds to sue localities that refuse to offer a full-time, in-person option.
+When the bill takes effect, Dunnavant said parents would have grounds to sue localities that refuse to offer a full-time, in-person option.
 If Northam chooses to add an emergency clause, she said it would give the governor’s calls for school districts to reopen by March 15th more enforcement power.

 “I don’t think this is straying very far from what the governor has already asserted.
 He’s said he wants schools open by March 15th.
 He could use this as his definition of what that means,” Dunnavant said.

-Right now, Dunnavant said Northam’s guidance is “un-interperatable,” “unclear,” and is contributing to “decision paralysis” among school boards in some cases.
+Right now, Dunnavant said Northam’s guidance is “un-interpretable,” “unclear,” and is contributing to “decision paralysis” among school boards in some cases.

 Even if Northam does add an emergency clause, the General Assembly would have to reconvene to approve or reject the amended bill.
 The chances of it passing appear slim after the House shot down the idea earlier this week.